zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Lost atoms ...
 --------------

 A simulation erroring out due to lost atoms can have multiple causes.
 In the majority of cases, lost atoms are unexpected and a result of extremely high velocities causing instabilities in the system, and those velocities can result from a variety of issues.
-For ideas on how to track down issues with unexpected lost atoms, see :ref:`Fast moving atoms` and :ref:`Neighbor list settings` in the general troubleshooting section above.
-In specific situations however, losing atoms is expected material behavior (e.g. with sputtering and surface evaporation simulations) and an unwanted crash can be resolved by changing the :doc:`thermo_modify lost <thermo_modify>` keyword from the default 'error' to 'warn' or 'ignore' (though heed the advice in :ref:`Ignoring lost atoms` above!).
+For ideas on how to track down issues with unexpected lost atoms, see :ref:`Fast moving atoms <hint05>` and :ref:`Neighbor list settings <hint09>` in the general troubleshooting section above.
+In specific situations however, losing atoms is expected material behavior (e.g. with sputtering and surface evaporation simulations) and an unwanted crash can be resolved by changing the :doc:`thermo_modify lost <thermo_modify>` keyword from the default 'error' to 'warn' or 'ignore' (though heed the advice in :ref:`Ignoring lost atoms <hint06>` above!).

 .. _err0009: